DIY threading barrels help make sure your suppressors and muzzle brakes fit and work. Learn how to thread barrels here!

 - Jaws Designed for Inside, Outside, and Thread Measurements

-- Once on the barrel begin the thread cutting process by turning in the direction of the thread pitch e.g. left hand or right hand.
+- Once on the barrel, begin the thread cutting process by turning in the direction of the thread pitch e.g. left hand or right hand.

-- Once there are three to four thread cuts are made remove the tool and the guide than begin the process again without the guide.
-The guide tool is no longer needed at this point as the first few thread cuts are enough to complete the rest of the job with proper alignment.
+- Once there are three to four thread cuts made, remove the tool and the guide, then repeat the process without the guide.
+The guide tool is no longer needed at this point.
+This is because the first few thread cuts are enough to complete the rest of the job with proper alignment.

-Factors to Keep in Mind
+Factors to Keep in Mind When Threading Barrels

 Another important factor to keep in mind is to use a paintbrush to wipe away the excess chips that build up during the cutting process.
 It is important to use a paintbrush as opposed to an air gun because the metal chips can easily get into an eye risking possible permanent injury.

-Once the firearm is clean thread the muzzle brake or suppressor onto the barrel, lock it down with a crush washer or the notch located on most AK47 gas blocks.
-Run a bore snake or barrel cleaning tool once more to ensure alignment, then take the firearm to the range and enjoy!
+Once the firearm is clean, thread the muzzle brake or suppressor onto the barrel.
+Lock it down with a crush washer or the notch located on most AK47 gas blocks.
+Run a bore snake or barrel cleaning tool once more to ensure alignment.
+Then take the firearm to the range and enjoy!